muehmar/gradle-openapi-schema/README.md

 | enableSafeBuilder | Boolean   | true                                       | Enables creating the safe builder.                                                                      |
 | enableValidation  | Boolean   | false                                      | Enables the generation of annotations for java bean validation (JSR 380)                                |

-The plugin creates a task named `generateApiSchemas`.
-The dependency of the compile-task of the corresponding source must be set manually like in the example above.
+The plugin creates for each schema a task named `generate{NAME}Model` where `{NAME}` is replaced by the used name for the schema, in the example above a task `generateApiV1Model` and a task `generateApiV2Model` would get created.
+The tasks are automatically registered as dependency of the corresponding java-compile task.

 ### Class Mappings